allensarmiento/Snake/README.md

 - Enemy Class

 ## Notes
 The implementation is that if the snake has only one body, it can move in opposite directions because it is not colliding with itself.
-However, if the snake eats a food and gets another body part, it will no longer be able to move opposite directions because it will collide with itself. <br>
+However, if the snake eats a food and gets another body part, it will no longer be able to move opposite directions because it will collide with itself.
+This can be changed by editing the possible directions available.<br>

 Enemies are semicolons (;) which move around the screen.
 If any part of the snake's body touches a semicolon, the game is over. <br>